Lotte Wubben-Moy: North Carolina Tar Heels, 2017–2020

-Return to Arsenal
+Return to Arsenal, 2020–present

 Following three seasons with UNC, Wubben-Moy returned to Arsenal, signing a professional contract on 11 September 2020.

-Wubben-Moy scored her first goal for Arsenal on 11 October 2020 against Brighton and Hove Albion after coming on as a substitute in a 5–0 victory.
+Wubben-Moy scored her first goal for Arsenal on 11 October 2020 against Brighton and Hove Albion, a 5–0 victory for Arsenal.

-On 19 March 2021, Wubben-Moy scored her second goal for Arsenal against Manchester United in a game that finished 2–0; she went on to win player of the match.
-At the end of March she was named Barclays WSL Player of the Month.
+On 19 March 2021, Wubben-Moy scored her second goal for Arsenal against Manchester United in a game that finished 2–0; she went on to win Player of the Match.
+At the end of March, she was named Barclays WSL Player of the Month.

+In April 2022, Wubben-Moy signed a new contract with Arsenal.

-Wubben-Moy was named Player of the Season for the 2023–24 season, ahead of Stina Blackstenius and Alessia Russo.
+Wubben-Moy was named Player of the Season for the 2023–24 season.

 In April 2025, Wubben-Moy signed a new three year deal with Arsenal.
+With Arsenal, she won the 2024–25 Champion's League; Arsenal remain the only women's team in England to have won the title.

+On 1 February 2026, Wubben-Moy scored in Arsenal's 3–2 victory over Corinthians, helping the club to win the inaugural FIFA Women’s Champions Cup.

 International career

+Youth

-Wubben-Moy captained the England under-17 team during the 2016 FIFA U-17 Women's World Cup as the team reached the quarter-finals.
-Later that year she also captained England at the 2016 UEFA Women's Under-17 Championship, leading them to a third-place finish.
+Wubben-Moy captained the England under-17 team at the 2016 U-17 Women's World Cup where the team reached the quarter-finals.
+Later that year, she also captained England at the 2016 Under-17 Championship, leading the team to a third-place finish.

+Senior

-On 23 February 2021, Wubben-Moy made her international debut against Northern Ireland, coming on as a second half substitution for fellow Arsenal player Leah Williamson in a match that would end 6–0 to England.
-On 27 May 2021, she was named as a reserve player for the Great Britain women's Olympic football team at the 2020 Summer Olympics.
-In June 2022, Wubben-Moy was included in the England squad which won the UEFA Women's Euro 2022.
+On 23 February 2021, Wubben-Moy made her senior international debut, coming on as a second half substitution for fellow Arsenal player Leah Williamson in a 6–0 victory over Northern Ireland.
+On 27 May 2021, she was named as a reserve player for Great Britain at the 2020 Summer Olympics.

+In June 2022, Wubben-Moy was included in the England squad which won the Euro 2022.
+She did not play at the tournament.

 In April 2023, Wubben-Moy was part of the England squad that won the 2023 Women's Finalissima against Brazil.
-On 31 May 2023, Wubben-Moy was named to the squad for the 2023 FIFA Women's World Cup in July 2023.
+On 31 May 2023, Wubben-Moy was named to the squad for the 2023 Women's World Cup in July 2023.